Joseph Francis Maguire: Early life

 Maguire was born on September 4, 1919, in the Roxbury section of Boston, Massachusetts.
 After grammar school, he attended St. Columbkille High School in the Brighton neighborhood.
 He attended Boston College, where he earned a Bachelor of Arts degree in 1941.
 As a young man, Maguire played both hockey and baseball.
 Maguire then began his studies for the priesthood at St. John's Seminary in Boston.

 Priesthood

-Maguire was ordained a priest for the Archdiocese of Boston on June 29, 1945.
+Maguire was ordained a priest in Boston for the Archdiocese of Boston on June 29, 1945 by Archbishop Richard James Cushing.
 After his ordination, Maguire had the following posts as assistant pastor in Massachusetts parishes: